 The leadership needs to consider the following:

 What is the appropriate title for this position?
-Most administrators in congregations are referred to as executive directors, reflecting both a change in common parlance and also an evolution in the nature of the position and the scope of responsibilities.
+According to the most recent NATA Compensation Benefits Report, more than eight in 10 of the respondents reported they were an "Executive Director" and 11.1% were a "Temple Administrator."
+The description of "Executive Director" reflects both a change in common parlance and also an evolution in the nature of the position and the scope of responsibilities.
 This transition is continuing as congregations have increasingly complex needs and fewer available lay people to handle the multiple functions that need to be managed.

 Who does the executive director report to, and why?
 In most congregations, executive directors report to the president or some other lay officer (i.e., VP Administration) although in some congregations the executive director reports to the senior rabbi.
 Regardless of the formal reporting structure, a strong and positive collaborative relationship between the rabbi and the executive director is crucial.